 3. Porte de Paris, Lille

 The triumphal arch is the most impressive gate in Lille.
-It was built between 1685 and 1692 in honour of Louis XIV who had recently annexed the city.
-The original ramparts were dismantled in 1858 to reveal the circular gate surrounded by a moat garden.
+Construction took place from 1685 to 1692 in honour of Louis XIV who had recently annexed the city.
+When the town dismantled its medieval ramparts in 1858, the gate took its present-day appearance, surrounded by a circular moat garden.

 Find out more about Lille.